openharmony/docs/en/application-dev/faqs/faqs-connectivity.md

-## What Are the Data Formats Supported by extraData in an HTTP Request?
+## What are the data formats supported by extraData in an HTTP request?

 Applicable to: OpenHarmony SDK 3.2.2.5, stage model of API version 9